 #AndMeToo levels the ground for survivors from complex socio-economic backgrounds to voice their concerns and seek advice.

-With its re-appearance as a hashtag in October 2017, #MeToo encouraged thousands of women around the world to start sharing their experiences of sexual assault and sexual harassment.
+With its re-appearance as a hashtag in October 2017, #MeToo encouraged thousands of women and gender diverse people around the world to start sharing their experiences of sexual assault and sexual harassment.
 This social media initiative turned into a movement producing waves of change for survivors, social service providers, educators, law enforcement officers, and government.
-However, due to lack of resources and access to legal representation women with complex socio-economic needs are far less likely to voice similar concerns.
+However, due to lack of resources and access to legal representation women and gender diverse people with complex socio-economic needs are far less likely to voice similar concerns.

 Promoting Social and Systems Change

-The #AndMeToo Project advocates for the most marginalized women in Canada, who are unable to cope with the social and economic costs of defending their rights in situations of harassment, sexualised violence, or economic coercion at work.
+The #AndMeToo Project advocates for the most marginalized women and gender diverse people in Canada, who are unable to cope with the social and economic costs of defending their rights in situations of harassment, sexualized violence, or economic coercion at work.
 By means of legislative advocacy, legal reform, and test case legislation we drive towards increased awareness of the problem among the legal profession and seek to mobilize sectors of industry that are resistant to organizing.

-The #AndMeToo Project increases access to justice for women of precarious status and/or employment who have experienced sexual assault or sexual harassment in their workplaces.
-Through this project, the Clinic provides women with access to summary legal advice, brief services and appropriate referrals to services in:
+The #AndMeToo Project increases access to justice for women and gender diverse people of precarious status and/or employment who have experienced sexual assault or sexual harassment in their workplaces.
+Through this project, the Clinic provides women and gender diverse people with access to summary legal advice, brief services and appropriate referrals to services in:

 - Employment law